Bulevar kralja Aleksandra: 20th century

 The technical faculties complex was mostly built from 1932 to 1955.
 Though there is an inner yard between them, the buildings gravitate to the outer streets and are, for the most part, not interconnected.
 The complex covers 59,000 m2.
 In September 2021, the government announced construction of the new building, with 22,000 m2 and 7,000 m2 of garage space, which will connect all existing buildings and provide new, additional space.
 The urban overhaul of the entire complex was also announced, and the project is to be selected by March 2022.
 The design was selected in April 2022, but apart from two buildings towering over the side, Karnegijeva Street, the appearance of the complex facing the boulevard will remain the same.

+The first traffic lights in Belgrade were placed at the crossroad of the boulevard and Takovska Street, in November 1939.
+It was planned to place them at every busy crossroad in the city, but the outbreak of World War II prevented this.
+The second traffic light was placed at London, only in 1953.

-In the building of the Czechoslovakian embassy, Yugoslavia signed capitulation in June 1941, after the Axis attack in World War II.
+In the building of the Czechoslovak embassy, Yugoslavia signed capitulation in June 1941, after the Axis attack in World War II.
 In 1943, as part of the strategic bombing campaign within the scopes of the oil campaign against Nazi Germany, the U.S. began massive bombardment of the oil fields and refineries in Romania, known as the Operation Tidal Wave campaign.
 On their return, as Belgrade was important strategic point, the bombers threw their unused bombs on the city.
 German occupational forces dug several pools across the city to storage water for extinguishing the fires.
 The largest such pool was built along the Bulevar, between the buildings of the Main Post Office and National Assembly, where part of the Takovska Street is today.
 In time, citizens began to use the pools for swimming and the Germans didn't try to stop them.
 In order to keep the appearance of normal life during occupation, Germans even organized a water polo match between the German soldiers and local youth.
 After the war, some swimming competitions were held in this pool by the new authorities, but the pool was ultimately re-filled by 1950.